 This is an adorable way to display the little builds from the LEGO Christmas advent calendars!
 These LEGO Christmas ornaments will thrill kids of all ages!

 (Thank you Oriental Trading Company for providing us with the craft supplies for this project, in return for my honest opinion.
-Any opinion stated in this post is 100% mine.
-Please note that this post may contain affiliate links, which means I earn a small commission on any sales made from this post, at no extra cost to you.
-Thank you!)
+Any opinion stated in this post is 100% mine.)

 I hear the pitter patter of little feet running down the stairs before the crack of dawn.
 The footsteps are followed by another set of footsteps and along the way they pick of a third set.
 The kids know it’s December and therefore they have a lot of early morning rituals to complete.

 Jansen (5) will soon rip open his LEGO advent calendar.
 The unmistakable sound of the cardboard window being torn open, followed by the small plastic bag removed from its tiny hole confirms my suspicion.
 Jacob (10), the family’s LEGO Master Builder is staying within reach of Jansen, in case he needs help building the small LEGO Christmas surprise.

 I know Jordan, he’s on the hunt for the Elf.
 He takes great pride in finding the elf first every morning and God forbid if Jansen locates the elf and ruins the surprise – that’s when my morning quickly spirals out of control.

 It sounds like everything is going according to plan this morning, and thank goodness for that.
 Monday mornings NEED to run smoothly in order to set the tone properly for the rest of the week, or maybe that’s just an old wive’s tale.